 The Fall 2016 schedule of programs is now available.
-We are offering numerous sports programs as well as activities including chess, guitar, and science.
+We are offering numerous sports programs as well as activities including chess and guitar.
 Many of the programs are scheduled for after school and built around the school schedules.

 New programs include a book club for 3rd to 5th graders and a family book event for parents and children from kindergarden to 5th grade.

 If you’ve ever thought of learning CPR – we have a program for you that provides in a single session all that you need to know to be certified in CPR.

 An important note: Each of the programs requires a specific minimum number of registrants in order to be offered.
 Registration for each program closes 3 days prior to the start of the program.
 Programs will be cancelled unless an adequate number of registrations have been received 3 days prior to the starting date.

 To view the entire schedule and to register, please click on the link below.

 Families gathered at Reed-Turner Nature Center in early October to design and build their custom scarecrows to take home to be the centerpiece of their Halloween decorations.
 The participants ranged in age from 6 months to (age graciously unstated) grandparents.
 Well, we do admit that the 6-month old was just a spectator but he seemed very interested in the process and we expect him to return next year ready to join in the actual construction.

 As always, the designs ranged from restrained to exuberant.

 The scarecrow-building-veteran Leopoldi-Nichols family for their “Already Scared” Scarecrow